smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

       - Defines the plugins to apply to the model when building every projection.
 Plugins are a mapping of plugin names to an arbitrary plugin configuration object.
+    * - ignoreMissingPlugins
+      - ``bool``
+      - If a plugin can't be found, Smithy will by default fail the build.
+This setting can be set to ``true`` to allow the build to progress even if a plugin can't be found on the classpath.

 The following is an example ``smithy-build.json`` configuration: